Creative Writing and Poetics //

-The MFA in Writing & Poetics is a two-year, 49-credit in-residence degree program.
-Students typically enroll in 9 credit hours per semester and 8 credit hours in the Summer Writing Program (two summers required).
+The MFA in Creative Writing and Poetics is a two-year, 48-credit, in-residence creative writing degree program.
+Students typically enroll in 9 credit hours per semester and 12 credit hours in the Summer Writing Program (over two summers).

 The program offers an open genre curriculum within a contemplative academic environment, providing MFA students maximum flexibility within the degree.
 Graduate students are encouraged to take classes across genres, enabling them to investigate a personal, intensely original writing process and style.
 We challenge the notion of safe or generic works and create a space for radical exploration and experimentation.

-- Numerous events and visiting faculty: What Where Series, JKS Symposium, Allen Ginsberg Visiting Fellow, Leslie Scalapino Memorial Lecture in Innovative Poetics, Embodied Poetics (collaboration with MFA Theater program), Women of Naropa Reading Series, and 4x4 Student Reading Series as well as JKS's Summer Writing Program
+- Numerous events and visiting faculty: What Where Series, JKS Symposium, Writing Thinking Being Conference, Allen Ginsberg Visiting Fellow, Leslie Scalapino Lecture in Innovative Poetics, Embodied Poetics (collaboration with MFA Theater program), Women of Naropa reading, and the 4x4 Student Reading Series.

-- Contemplative requirement in courses such as meditation, yoga, ikebana, or Contemplative Poetics
+- Contemplative opportunities in courses such as meditation, yoga, ikebana, aikido, or Contemplative Poetics.

 - 3 credits of contemplative practice

-- 6 credits of thesis (book-length creative manuscript and critical research component under the mentorship of a faculty member)
+- 6 credits of thesis (faculty mentorship on book-length creative manuscript and critical research poetics essay)